 Phone Sync Tricky - The phone sync (specifically auto photo upload) was tricky to get working at first.
 After setting it up, it didn’t seem to work, or at least not as promptly as nextcloud does.
 I took a few photos to test it out today, it seemed to work okay, but I don’t think it started syncing right away.
 Right now, I don’t 100% trust it to work without me thinking about it.
 Hopefully this improves with time.

 To summarize, I have been loving seafile, and I think I have only scratched the surface.
-I haven’t even tried playing with features like History and Snapshots, Full Text File Search, Sharing File, or Locking Files yet.
+I haven’t even tried playing with features like History and Snapshots, Full Text File Search, or yet.
 My plan is to continue experimenting a bit more, and then switch to it as my main syncing system when I redo my main server setup in a couple of weeks.
 If you haven’t given seafile a try recently, I recommend it.

 SQL Intro Docker Quick Start